To help you get the most from this unique experience, we've put together a guide to yacht charter etiquette

 One of the most exciting things about a yacht charter is the incredible range of water sports on offer.
 Toys and tenders are a huge part of the superyacht lifestyle and just the thing for getting the party started.
 But there are also a few guidelines to follow to make sure everyone stays safe out on the water:

-- Do: Check whether you will need any special training or a licence to use the water toys.
+- Do: Check whether you will need any special training or a license to use the water toys.
 Depending on your yacht and location, the crew may need to organise additional paperwork or training sessions for certain toys.
 If you’re unsure, always check with your captain first.

 - Do: Ask the crew to demonstrate how toys work.
 Most of the yacht toys are straightforward and self-explanatory.
 But if you’ve never used a Sea Bob or Jet Ski, for example, ask the crew to show you how it works before you head out to sea.
 They’ll be more than happy to assist.